True Private Flood Insurance

 Since the government established the National Flood Insurance Program (NFIP) in 1968, most of the flood insurance coverage in the US has been administered by the Federal Emergency Management Agency (FEMA).
 When the agency isn’t busy cleaning up after tornados, fires, and floods they dabble in flood insurance.
 And they don’t do such a great job.

-The NFIP is set to expire in 2021 as the latest of their extensions runs out.
+The NFIP is set to expire almost every year and as the latest of their extensions runs out.
 They’ve managed to rack up over $20B in deficits.
 Typical of a government operation, they way overcharge some people and undercharge others.

 They lure developers to build in areas at high risk of flooding and then bail them out when the inevitable flood happens.